sadityakumar9211/foundry-stablecoin/README.md

 The Five phases of this project are:-
-1. **The DNS Protocol** - Write a DNS packet parser and learn about the intricacies of domain name encoding using labels and abou tother fields of a DNS packet. ✅
+1. **The DNS Protocol** - Write a DNS packet parser and learn about the intricacies of domain name encoding using labels and about other fields of a DNS packet. ✅

 2. **Building a stub resolver**
 3. **Adding various Record Types**